Dutesier/Dutesier/README.md

 <h2 align="center"> 👨‍💻 About me</h2>
 <p align="center">
   <samp>
 My name is Duarte Areias dos Reis, a.k.a.
 Dutesier, and I've been learning software development @ 42 Lisboa.
-I've also been intering here, helping the team deveoping internal tools, mainly using GO.
+I've also been interning here, helping the team develop internal tools, mainly using GO.
 I have a background in management but coding is my passion.
 I also love Brazilian Jiu-Jitsu, woodworking and D&D :dragon:
   </samp>
 </p>